YottaDB/YDBDoc/MessageRecovery/errors.rst

 Utility Error: Facility ffff cannot perform the requested operation on a user-defined database such as rrrr.

-Action: Convert the database to a GDS format or use the utilities appropriate to the user-defined format.
+Action: Convert the database to GDS format or use the utilities appropriate to the user-defined format.

 ---------------------
 NOVALUE